-This article is specially provided for developers of 32-bit general-purpose MCU GD32F30x/GD32F403 series based on Arm® Cortex®-M4 architecture.
-It provides an overall introduction to the hardware development of GD32F30x/GD32F403 series products, such as power, reset, clock, and startup mode settings and download debugging.
-The purpose of this application note is to allow developers to quickly get started and use GD32F30x/GD32F403 series products, and quickly develop and use product hardware, save the time of studying manuals, and speed up product development progress.
+The article is specially provided for developers of 32-bit general-purpose MCU GD32F20x series based on Arm® Cortex®-M3 architecture.
+It provides an overall introduction to the hardware development of GD32F20x series products, such as power supply, reset, clock, boot mode settings and download debugging.
+The purpose of this application notes is to allow developers to quickly get started and use GD32F20x series products, and quickly develop and use product hardware, save the time of studying manuals, and speed up product development progress.